Joint Living Trust Template, Free Download 2026

 You want to avoid probate for jointly owned assets, including your primary residence, investment accounts, and other property, by titling those assets in the name of the trust during your lifetimes.
 A joint trust simplifies this process compared to maintaining two separate trusts.

-You are creating a comprehensive estate plan and need a joint trust that coordinates with your pour-over wills, healthcare powers of attorney, and financial powers of attorney to ensure seamless management in case of incapacity or death.
+You are creating a full estate plan and need a joint trust that coordinates with your pour-over wills, healthcare powers of attorney, and financial powers of attorney to ensure continuous management in case of incapacity or death.

 One spouse wants to ensure that the surviving spouse has full access to trust assets for their lifetime while also guaranteeing that certain assets eventually pass to children from a prior marriage.
 A joint trust with properly drafted trust provisions can accomplish both goals.